 Many sweaters in the 50’s had sweet, dainty embellishments on them made from beads, tiny pearls and/or threads.
 The added details were usually subtle and were simple depictions of flowers or designs such as swirls and squiggles.
 Many of the beaded sweaters were made in Hong Kong and some even had linings, much like that of a jacket.
 The most expensive and highest quality embellishments used milk beads for their designs.

 And of course, there also were the monogramed sweaters, like the famous “L” on Laverne’s sweater on the television series “Laverne & Shirley”.
 Other monograms would show all 3 initials of the wearer’s name on the left hand side.
-The sweater below was offered by innergoddessdesigns on eBay and was, sadly for me, sold by the time I found it!
+The sweater below was offered by innergoddessdesigns, one of my favorite sellers on eBay and was, sadly for me, sold by the time I found it!